 - Keeping a child in a stroller can help minimize the amount of things they touch!
-Stroller rentals, like from my recommended partner Kingdom Strollers already implement stringent cleaning measures.
+Stroller rental companies, like from my recommended Disney World partner Kingdom Strollers already implement stringent cleaning measures.

 - Can your kids follow good habits in practice?
 If you can’t get kids to wear a facial covering when taking short errands in your own neighborhood, you might want to reconsider a multiple day trip in which they might be expected to wear a mask all day.

 - What happens if children don’t cooperate with wearing a facial covering indoors?
 Disney parks will express the procedures in a polite but firm way through signage and personal reminders.
 It can be challenging enough with toddlers having a Disney meltdown on a regular day!
 Will you want to push the guidelines with your kids and how cooperative do you think they’ll be?
 As a parent, are you prepared to force facial coverings or leave the parks?

 Are you comfortable with air travel or will you stick to road trips only for a while?
 Depending upon where you’re coming from, this will determine where you’ll be able to travel.
 What hotel will you stay at?
 Do you feel comfortable with the cleanliness guidelines set forth by the hotel?
 My friend Becca at This Crazy Adventure Called Life offers some changes that hotels will have to make.